abishekarun/STAT545-hw-rajendran-arun/hw04/join_activities/activity2.md

 </tr>
 </tbody>
 </table>
 We lose Force Awakens in the join because, although they appear in x = movies, their corrosponding company "Star wars" doesn't not appear in y = studios.
-The join result has all variables from x = movies plus yr\_founded, from y.
+The join result has all variables from x = movies plus yrFounded, from y.

 #### semi\_join(movies,studios)